techrantofrants/techrantofrants/README.md

 Please read about [contributing](./CONTRIBUTING.md) Also, [please read the code of conduct before participating.](./CODE_OF_CONDUCT.md)

-Basilcally fork & clone this repo, branch your rant feature, ok, go to read the [contributing](./CONTRIBUTING.md) file.
+Basilcally fork & clone this repository, branch your rant feature, ok, go to read the [contributing](./CONTRIBUTING.md) file.

 ## License